 - Opinion.
 It’s an op-ed, not merely testimony or research, meaning it should come with an opinion about something that all of the above feed into.

-If you have an idea for a topic like that, our op-eds run about 800 words.
-Please include a one or two line biography at the end.
+If you have an idea for a topic like that, our op-eds run between 700 and 1,000 words.
+Please include a one- or two-line biography at the end.
 See other op-eds for examples.
 And we can accept the piece whenever you're ready, because we plan ahead.